 - The semen must be tested for quality.

 - Certain lifestyle changes must be made for higher chances of success with ART.
 This means that you must work towards being close to your ideal weight, and quit smoking, alcohol, and excessive caffeine.

 What Are the Complications Associated With Assisted Reproductive Technology?

 There is very little evidence to show that using assisted conceptions can have long-term health problems in the mother.
 Even the fertility drugs used in conjunction with these treatments are consumed under strict supervision for short periods of time.

 However, there are risks associated with complications in pregnancy, labour, and birth.
 One of the main causes of this is that artificial reproductive treatment is mainly used by older women.
 Also, the chances of multiple pregnancies are much higher.
-Complications such as miscarriages, gestational diabetes, and pre-eclampsia are common in this demographic and many women need to have a caesarean.
-As per the statistics published on Oxford Academic:
+Complications such as miscarriages, gestational diabetes, and pre-eclampsia are common in this demographic and many women may need to have a caesarean section.

 Other complications include:

 - Perinatal morbidity

 - Ovarian hyperstimulation syndrome is when the abdominal cavity is filled with fluid

 - Very rarely, risk of damage to the bladder, bowel or artery during extraction of the eggs